Introduction of T Levels

 T Levels require students to undertake both a technical qualification and an industry placement with an employer.

 Students are also required to work towards the attainment of maths and English if they have not already achieved grade 4 at GCSE, as students do on other 16 to 19 programmes.
-However, T Level students are no longer required to achieve either a grade 4 in English and maths GCSE or level 2 in functional skills to pass their programme.
+However, T Level students are not required to achieve either a grade 4 in English and maths GCSE or level 2 in functional skills to pass their programme.

 Industry placements